Awanit512/HactoberFest-2K21-5-1-2-/README.md

     - `NQueen.py`
   - another question folder...

-##### One need not to upload answers in all three languages, solution in any one language is fine.
+##### One need not upload answers in all three languages, solution in any one language is fine.
-###### Once you have modified existing files or added new files to the project, you can add them to your local repository, which you can do with the git add command.
+###### Once you have modified existing files or added new files to the project, you can add them to your local repository.
+You can do with the git add command.
 Let’s add the -A flag to add all changes that we have made:

 ##### `git add -A` or `git add .`

 ###### Next, we’ll want to record the changes that we made to the repository with the git commit command.

-###### The commit message is an important aspect of your code contribution; it helps the other contributors fully understand the change you have made, why you made it, and how significant it is.
+###### The commit message is an important aspect of your code contribution; it helps the other contributors to fully understand the change you have made, why you made it, and how significant it is.
 Additionally, commit messages provide a historical record of the changes for the project at large, helping future contributors along the way.
 Thus, you must ensure that you write a meaningful commit message.

 ###### If you have a very short message, you can record that with the -m flag and the message in quotes: